-Many “life-hacks” can save you time throughout your day.
+Many “life hacks” can save you time throughout your day.
 Prepping your toddler’s lunch meals for the week is one of these such hacks.
-You can do in about the same time it takes you to prep their lunch once!
-Here are some tips for practical meal prep of your toddler’s lunches to make your week easier.
+You can do it in about the same time it takes you to prep their lunch once!
+Here are some tips for practical meal prep for your toddler’s lunches to make your week easier.

 The Bento Box is one of the most effective tools for creating school lunches full of flavor, color, and nutrients.
 This is a way to keep your toddler happily eating healthy foods!
 With multiple spill-proof sections, they are easy lunchboxes to use.
 It allows you to offer them a variety of foods to ensure they are getting a balanced meal.

 The compartments are different sizes making some perfect for sides, sweets, and others ideal for their main course.
 This also enables your toddler’s teacher or babysitter to simply open the lunch box.
 They will be grateful they do not have to open multiple different containers.
 Depending on what is included in the meal and how long it is until they eat it, an ice pack might be needed.